v2rayA/v2raya.github.io/content/en/docs/prologue/installation/podman.md

 ---
 title: "Podman"
 description: "Use Podman to run v2rayA"
-lead: "This tutorial requires SystemD to be installed.
+lead: "This tutorial requires systemd to be installed.
 Auto-start needs to be handled manually otherwise."
 date: 2020-11-16T13:59:39+01:00
 lastmod: 2020-11-16T13:59:39+01:00
 draft: false